We are funded by our readers and may receive a commission when you buy using links on our site.

 HitmanPro

 HitmanPro costs $24.95 to protect one device for one year.
-There are no first year discounts available at the time of writing, but users can extend the cover to up to three PCs and for up to three years.
+At the time of writing, there are no first-year discounts available, but users can extend the cover to up to three PCs and for up to three years.

-To extend the cover of one PC to three years will cost $49.95.
+Extending one PC’s cover to three years will cost $49.95.
 (The checkout states that the third year is free in this deal.)

 The option to cover three PCs for a year increases the cost to $74.85 per year.
 The checkout states that, in this deal, the third PC is protected for free.